wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 Beginner:

-* <a target="_blank" href="https://app.pluralsight.com/library/courses/snowflake-architecture-overview-getting-started"> Snowflake Architecture and Overview: Getting Started</a> by Alejandro Romero (@aromero77)
+* <a target="_blank" href="https://app.pluralsight.com/library/courses/snowflake-architecture-overview-getting-started">1h 16m Snowflake Architecture and Overview: Getting Started</a> Dec 23, 2021
-1h 16m Dec 23, 2021
+by Alejandro Romero (@aromero77)

 By <a target="_blank" href="https://www.linkedin.com/in/mohitbatra/">Mohit Batra</a> (CrystalTalks) residing in Hyderabad: